 Your new Spatial Lens should now appear in the Custom Boundaries list.
 You’ll see a few different options next to your Boundary name:

-- Enable/Disable - When a Spatial Lens Boundary is enabled it is available to use to make a choropleth map on your site’s Data Lens pages.
-When it is disabled, it does not show in the list of available boundaries for Data Lens publishers to choose from.
+- Enable/Disable - When a Spatial Lens Boundary is enabled it is available to use to make a choropleth map on your site.
+When it is disabled, it does not show in the list of available boundaries for users to choose from.

 - Enable Quick-Add - Choosing this option saves you time and effort.
-If there is a choropleth that your users will want on most of their Data Lens pages, then choose this option.
+If there is a boundary that your users will want on most of their maps, then choose this option.
 This means that the Spatial Lens Boundary will automatically be available on every new dataset that is uploaded to your site while this box is checked.
 You can add up to 5 auto-encoded spatial lenses per domain.

 - Edit - Once configured you can edit the boundary configuration and change the Boundary Name and/or pick a different column to be the label on the choropleth map.
-This changes will automatically go into effect on already created Data Lens pages.
+These changes will automatically go into effect on already created maps.

-Note: If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Socrata Support with error message code, and/or a screenshot of the error, along with your domain url and the link to the boundary map that you were trying to configure.
+Note: If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Data & Insights Support with an error message code, and/or a screenshot of the error, along with your domain URL and the link to the boundary map that you were trying to configure.
 You may also follow this link for common reasons behind failed spatial lens boundaries.

-Once the Spatial Lens Boundary is set up, you’ll want to make it available to all Data Lens page publishers.
-To do this a site administrator, dataset owner, or anyone that is able to edit the source dataset must initialize the Spatial Lens Boundary on 1 Data Lens page for each dataset.
+Once the Spatial Lens Boundary is set up, you’ll want to make it available for use on datasets.
+To do this a site administrator, dataset owner, or anyone that can edit the source dataset must initialize the Spatial Lens Boundary on a dataset with geo-referenced data.

-Anytime a new dataset is added to your site, unless “auto encode on ingress” was enabled when it was uploaded, you’ll need to initialize each custom Spatial Lens Boundary.
+Anytime a new dataset is added to your site, unless “quick ads” was enabled when it was uploaded, you’ll need to initialize each custom Spatial Lens Boundary.